Assistant to the Director of Undergraduate Studies:

 Covers advanced topics or recent developments in physics.
 Detailed course descriptions are made available when topics are announced.

-PHYS-UA 997 (fall), PHYS-UA 998 (spring) Prerequisite: permission of the director of undergraduate studies.
+PHYS-UA 997, 998 Prerequisite: permission of the director of undergraduate studies.
+Offered in the fall and spring respectively.
 2 to 4 points per term.